|Hand's Coaching Career|

 |1991-93||West Virginia Wesleyan|

-Hand comes to Auburn after two seasons at Penn State as the run game coordinator and offensive line coach.
+Hand came to Auburn after two seasons at Penn State as the run game coordinator and offensive line coach.
 In 2014, Hand's young offensive line steadily improved and produced second-round NFL Draft pick Donovan Smith (Tampa Bay).
 In 2015, the unit blocked for Big Ten Freshman of the Year Saquon Barkley as he set Penn State's freshman rushing record with 1,076 yards.

 Hand coached the offensive line at Vanderbilt from 2010-13, adding run game coordinator duties in 2013.
 In 2013, VU's offensive line blocked for 34 rushing touchdowns, including a school-record 14 by running back Jerron Seymour.
 Hand helped Wesley Johnson earn all-SEC honors in 2012 and 2013 and Johnson earned SEC Offensive Lineman of the Week a VU record four times before being selected in the fifth round of the 2014 NFL Draft by the Pittsburgh Steelers.
 The Commodores' Ryan Seymour was selected by the Seattle Seahawks in the 2013 NFL Draft.